sp-io/markdown-test-docs/README.md

 ### Supported Comment Format

-The generator extracts documentation from JSDoc-style comments before each test case:
+The generator extracts documentation from JSDoc-style comments before each test case and works with both Jest and Vitest syntax:

 ```typescript
 /**